Welcome (M)Art

 October – December 2023

-A collaboration between Cincinnati-based chef-artist Maggie Lawson and farmer-artist Lyric Morris-Latchaw this project transforms the gallery into a reading room (a space for reflection and conversation) and a kitchen for putting up the abundance of the season.
-The artists, who are both new mothers, strive to bring together the tension between preserving traditions and the desire for social change.
+A collaboration between Cincinnati-based chef-artist Maggie Lawson and farmer-artist Lyric Morris-Latchaw this project transformed the gallery into a reading room (a space for reflection and conversation) and a kitchen for putting up the abundance of the season.
+The artists, who are both new mothers, strove to bring together the tension between preserving traditions and the desire for social change.
 As well as navigating the widening gap between urban and rural ways of living.
 Are homemaking, homesteading, and mothering inherently oppressive tasks, or is there room for liberation within these traditions?

 The Welcome Project is located at 2936 Colerain Ave. and is open Wednesday – Saturday 11-6pm